Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lights/light_attenuation.rst

 With *Inverse Square* selected, the *Distance* field specifies where the light begins to fall off faster, roughly speaking; see the light attenuation description in `Falloff types`_ for more info.

-In Fig. Inverse Square with 10, the light's intensity has fallen so quickly that the last few objects are not even lit.
+In Fig. :ref:`fig-bi-light-attenuation-inverse-square10`,

-Both Fig. Inverse Square with 100 and
+the light's intensity has fallen so quickly that the last few objects are not even lit.

-Fig. Inverse Square with 1000 appear to be almost identical and that is because the *Distance* is set beyond the farthest object's distance which is at about 40 BU out.
+Both Fig. :ref:`fig-bi-light-attenuation-inverse-square100` and Fig. :ref:`fig-bi-light-attenuation-inverse-square1000` appear to be almost identical and that is because the *Distance* is set beyond the farthest object's distance which is at about 40 BU out.
 Hence, all the objects get almost the full intensity of the light.